buraksezer/olric/README.md

 With Olric, you can instantly create a fast, scalable, shared pool of RAM across a cluster of computers.

-Olric is implemented in [Go](https://go.dev/) and uses the [Redis protocol](https://redis.io/topics/protocol).
-That means Olric has client implementations in all major programming languages.
+Olric is implemented in [Go](https://go.dev/) and uses the [Redis serialization protocol](https://redis.io/topics/protocol).
+So Olric has client implementations in all major programming languages.

 Olric is highly scalable and available.
 Distributed applications can use it for distributed caching, clustering and